 Since opening in 2010, we have two to three “floating” docents who circulate through the exhibition and are available to guests at any time.
 They know the work well and are happy to answer questions or discuss the works on display.
 We also don’t use wall texts in the space.
 Instead, we make a guide available with basic details about the works and a bit of contextual information.
 This irks some people, but many others have told us they find the emphasis on the works freeing.

 LC: I know you are constantly looking out for new prints to acquire for the collection.
 What are some places you discover work?
 Is there any advice you can give to a photographer who might hope to “catch your eye” or somehow grab your attention out in the crowded world?

 CM: As I’ve mentioned, I look for work in a lot of unconventional places.
 But there are many sources I turn to in looking for compelling work.
-At any given time, we have 20-25 volunteers at Pier 24, some of whom are photographers that bring their works in for us to see and discuss.
-In fact, pictures from one of our volunteer’s are hanging in our current exhibition [Erica Deeman, slideshow above].
+At any given time, we have 20-25 volunteers at Pier 24, some of whom are photographers who bring their works in for us to see and discuss.

 I also engage with local art schools as much as possible.
 In the past, I have helped hang graduate shows at CCA and the San Francisco Art Institute (SFAI).
 While I’m there, I look at the work and encourage students to think about how to present their projects in compelling ways.
 I attend many portfolio reviews in San Francisco as well (and occasionally beyond the confines of the city).